mikabohinen/nvim-nix/README.md

 # nvim-nix

-A reproducible, declarative Neovim configuration using Nix flakes, following a minimalist Vim philosophy with essential modern enhancements.
+An opinionated, minimalist, and distraction free Neovim environment that just works.

 ## Features

-- 🔧 **Minimal**: Only 8 essential plugins for maximum performance and focus
+- 🔧 **Minimal**: Only 8 plugins for maximum performance and focus
 - ⚡ **Just Works**: Reproducible setup with zero configuration on any machine with Nix

 ## Quick Start